-A cochlear implant is an electronic device that restores partial hearing to the deaf.
+A cochlear implant is an electronic device that restores partial hearing to those with hearing loss who no longer get help from their hearing aids.
 It is surgically implanted in the inner ear and activated by a device worn outside the ear.
 Unlike a hearing aid, it does not make sound louder or clearer.
-Instead, the device bypasses damaged parts of the auditory system and directly stimulates the nerve of hearing, allowing individuals who are profoundly hearing impaired to receive sound.
+Instead, the device bypasses damaged parts of the auditory system and directly stimulates the hearing nerve, allowing individuals with severe hearing loss to receive sound.

 What Is Normal Hearing?